andrewgreen76/flygreen/README.md

   - to hack ethically and creatively

 __________________________________________________________________________
-Topics and methods explored to an extent over the past 24-48 hours (as of 05-28-2023):
+Topics and methods explored to an extent over the past 24-48 hours:
 __________________________________________________________________________

+- emulation : Atari 2600, Apple II, Commodore 64, their languages
 - (planning to cover systemd, dracut)
-- UEFI boot > Ubuntu init+subsys > userspace (Wayland > GNOME)
+- UEFI boot > [focus : GRUB, etc.]  > userspace
   - see dir 7_dsrv-emu
-  - currently covering: payload vs. BTLDR
 __________________________________________________________________________
 CHOSEN PROJECT:
 - maintaining the Linux kernel